Odds VS. The Competition

 As far as other North American sports go, PointsBet also has markets for UFC, tennis, NASCAR, golf, and college basketball and football games.
 Due to its Australian roots, PointsBet does even better and offers fantastic betting markets for international and European sports like soccer, rugby, Australian rules football, and more.

-At the time of this writing, PointsBet hasn’t yet launched in Canada.
+At the time of this writing, PointsBet hasn’t yet launched in Ontario.
 So we aren’t fully sure what means of deposit and withdrawal it will offer to its users.
-In America, PointsBet allows you to make deposits with a variety of methods, including ACH transfers, credit or debit card transfers, online bank transfers, PayPal transfers, PayNearMe terminals, and even using a dedicated PointsBet MasterCard.
+In the US, PointsBet allows you to make deposits with a variety of methods, including ACH transfers, credit or debit card transfers, online bank transfers, PayPal transfers, PayNearMe terminals, and even using a dedicated PointsBet MasterCard.

 The PointsBet mobile sportsbook app is very well-designed.
 It has live chat functionality for customer support, an easy-to-access betting slip that pops up in a secondary window, and a dedicated promotions page as mentioned above.

 The red and white color scheme is a clean aesthetic choice and makes it easy to navigate throughout the app and its various functions and menus.
 We also like that the mobile app is functionally identical to the desktop platform, so you can swap between both sites interchangeably without getting lost.